 Mild to moderate dehydration is fairly common, especially during warm weather, and can generally be reversed by increasing your intake of fluids throughout the day, but severe dehydration must be treated immediately.

-Since dehydration is dangerous to senior health, it’s important to be able to prevent, detect, and treat the problem, whether your are living within a senior community or aging in place.
+Since dehydration is dangerous to senior health, it’s important to prevent, detect, and treat the problem.
 Here are some Frequently Asked Questions (FAQs) about dehydration to provide you information for taking care of yourself or your loved one:

 Do Seniors Need to Drink More Water?